This neighborhood in New Jersey has some of the best Portuguese food in the country

 Find frozen bliss at Nasto’s Ice Cream has been serving up homemade premium ice cream and old-world desserts since 1939.
 Their tartufo’s are not to be missed.

 Looking for the perfect gem?
 Stop in at one of the two Vinhas Jewelry stores and pick up beautiful filigree pendants, watches, precious metals, and sparkling stones.
 Prefer a taste of the Old World?
 Head to Lisbon Wines & Liquors for the area's largest selection of Port; with rare bottles dating back to the early 1900s.
 They specialize in wines from Portugal and offer periodic seminars and tastings.

 To truly savor the Ironbound, one must embark on a seafood exploration.
-At Seabra Marisquieria find contentment in Frutos Do Mar, a gigantic platter festooned lobster, crab, shrimp, clams and oysters…you’ll need a lot of friends to finish.
+At Seabra Marisquieria find contentment in Frutos Do Mar, a gigantic platter festooned with lobster, crab, shrimp, clams, and oysters…you’ll need a lot of friends to finish.
 Try a fresh fish dish at Fornos of Spain, or tackle classics Basque dishes like Bacalao at Casa Vasca.
 Looking for something on the lighter side?
 Mompou and Catas offer tempting tapas, served in stylish surroundings.